Enough is enough

-I’ve been thinking a lot lately about our new baby and how carrying her* is so much different to carrying our first.
+I’ve been thinking a lot lately about our new baby and how carrying him is so much different to carrying our first.

 When I was pregnant with Levi, so much of my little internal world revolved around thoughts of him, thoughts of impending motherhood, thoughts of how our world was turning upside-down.

 And yet with the new baby it is so different.
 So much of my headspace is already taken up with thoughts of how to care for Levi: How can I get him to eat his veggies?
 Is it possible to make him sleep in a little longer in the mornings?
-(9:00am would be good *wink*.)
+(I mean, really.)
 When should I start potty training him or moving him from a crib to a bed?
 How do I discipline well and how do I keep my cool when he’s having a tantrum?
 How will I take care of him while meeting the demands of a newborn?